interstitialRedirectModalTitle

 • As a key part of the settlement agreement, the settling parties collectively agreed to address the impact of the settlement on affected households (the ranch workers, tenants and their families living on the departing Seashore ranches).
 TNC committed to raising the funds for this effort.

 The transition support plan is designed to alleviate the burden of moving by providing direct lump-sum payments to affected households to help cover costs associated with relocating.
-The payment amount is based on the number of residents in each affected household and is available in two parts, an advance and a final payment.
-The plan also assists affected households in finding new and interim housing, provides connections to social services support including employment services and more, as needed.
+The payment amount is based on the number of residents in each affected household and is available in several parts, two advances and a final payment.
+The plan also assists affected households in finding new and interim housing, as needed and upon request.
 The transition advisors from ARWS and WMCS are working closely with households on an individual basis to understand needs and work to address them.

 • TNC, as a liaison to the settling parties, partnered with an industry expert in relocation, Associated Right of Way Services (ARWS) to determine the transition support payment amounts.
 The payments are based on the number of residents in each household, which indicates the size of housing unit that would be appropriate.
 For that size of housing unit, ARWS assessed the range of monthly rental costs in Marin County.
 After community feedback, adequate payments were estimated to be the equivalent of the top number in that range multiplied by 18 months of intended support.